 “Our project was tailor-made to adapt to local conditions.
 Group sessions were not possible because of the long distance between farms, lack of road network and inexistent transportation service,” notes Vivian Vasquez, International Cooperation Project Coordinator with Volcafe in Colombia.
 “Our field engineers gave one-to-one training from farm to farm, visiting each family once a month.
 This intense personalised training gave the original 100 farmers a huge boost.”

-As part of the project, members of producer associations were trained by professionals from our team to help improve their conflict resolution and entrepreneurship skills.
+Members of producer associations were trained on conflict resolution and entrepreneurship skills.
 Image: Carcafe

 One of the grocery gardens that help improve nutrition and food security for farming communities.
 Image: Carcafe